tari-labs/tari-university/_posts/mining/2020-05-01-merged-mining.md

 category: mining
 tags:   [mining]
 featured:
-excerpttext: The purpose of merged mining is to allow the mining of more than one cryptocurrency without necessitating additional Proof-of-Work effort.
+description: The purpose of merged mining is to allow the mining of more than one cryptocurrency without necessitating additional Proof-of-Work effort.
 ---

 ## Purpose